AsishKsasidharan/wind-spd-dir-fortran/README.md

 # wind-spd-dir-fortran
-Compute Wind Speed and Direction using Fortran
+This project contains a fortran code for Computing Wind Speed and Direction from u and v wind components.

+U=u Component of the wind
+v=v Component of the wind
+rs= Wind speed
+rd= Wins direction